Jwangjy/Jwangjy.github.io/_pages/about.md

 Prior to my Master's degree, I worked for 5 years at D. E. Shaw and Arcesium LLC as a Finance and Operations associate primarily assisting the Convertible Arbitrage and Distressed Debt desks with trade settlements and corporate restructuring analysis.

-I graduated with a B.S. in Finance and Economics, minoring in Psychology from NYU Stern in 2015.
-I hope to combine my interest in psychology and behavior with data analysis as well.
+I graduated from NYU Stern in 2015 with a B.S. in Finance and Economics, minoring in Psychology.
+I hope to combine my interest in psychology and behavior with data analysis.

 [Resume](https://github.com/Jwangjy/Resume/blob/main/Resume%20-%20Jeffery%20Wang%20Jieyang_F.pdf)